Search

 How to Memorize The Preamble of the Constitution

-In case you’re not familiar, this technique lets you mentally place information you don’t know in an imaginary recreation of locations you know well.
+In case you’re not familiar with it, the Memory Palace technique lets you mentally place information you don’t know in an imaginary recreation of locations you know well.

 We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.